The Final Programme (film): Home video

+In November 2025, the film was released on Ultra HD Blu-ray by Severin Films.

 Reception

+Critical response

 Alistair Whyte wrote in The Monthly Film Bulletin: "With his Dr. Phibes films, Robert Fuest achieved a certain amount of critical acclaim as well as good returns at the box-office.
 In The Final Programme he turns from horror to science fiction, but the ingredients are much the same – the use of established actors in cameo roles, the penchant for black comedy, the carefully composed shots, and the extraordinary sets designed by the director himself.
 There is, however, no Vincent Price – who stamped his personality on the Phibes films – and although Jon Finch struggles manfully, he does not have enough charisma to overcome the inconsistencies of the character he is playing.
 The film is undeniably elegant, but while certain sequences are effective, such as the visit to the strange Cornelius house, others are extended far beyond their dramatic purpose.
 Too often, the director is so concerned with the decorative qualities of his images that the plot is allowed to founder and any attempts at prophetic fantasy are forgotten."

 Baird Searles found the film "an almost unmitigated disaster", with "an ending so inane that you will want your money back even if you wait and see it on television".

 In The Radio Times Guide to Films David Parkinson gave the film 2/5 stars, writing: "The sight of the misshapen messiah will certainly send shudders down the spine of those who have stuck with the stylised imagery and apocalyptic incidents that comprise this baffling adaptation of one of Michael Moorcock's Jerry Cornelius stories.
 Jon Finch's bid to save both his sister and the planet is confounded by director Robert Fuest's preoccupation with look over logic."

 On its DVD release in the UK in 2013, The Guardian wrote: "Director Robert Fuest was responsible for the pop-surrealism of The Avengers and the twisted art deco of Vincent Price's Dr Phibes movies, and here he makes sure every frame looks stunning, throwing so much in to please and confuse the eye, often at the cost of narrative coherence.
 But who cares when the movie is full of cryptic, sly humour and endlessly inventive imagery, such as an amusement arcade where nuns play fruit machines as the world ends."

+Author's response

-Moorcock called the direction "shoddy and thick" and felt the performances were "patchy" but liked the casting.
+Michael Moorcock called the direction "shoddy and thick" and felt the performances were "patchy" but liked the casting.
+He commented that it was only when he told the actors it was supposed to be funny that they delivered lines with more of his intended black humour.